lidofinance/docs/docs/contracts/withdrawal-queue-erc721.md

 - storing `stETH` before and ether after the finalization
 - transfer reserved ether to the user upon the claim

-Also, the contract is [ERC-721](https://eips.ethereum.org/EIPS/eip-721) NFT with metadata extension representing the right to claim underlying ether once the request is finalized.
+Also, the contract is [ERC-721](https://eips.ethereum.org/EIPS/eip-721) `unstETH` NFT with metadata extension representing the right to claim underlying ether once the request is finalized.
 This NFT is minted upon request and burned on the claim.
 The [ERC-4906](https://eips.ethereum.org/EIPS/eip-4906) is used to update the metadata as soon as the finalization status of the request is changed.

 ## Request